spotinst/help/src/docs/cloud-analyzer/getting-started/connect-your-aws-master-payer-account-existing-customer.md

   - Enable Data refresh settings.
   - Time granularity Units should be Hourly.
   - Enable report data integration for Amazon Athena.
+  - The prefix should not have a duplicate “/.” (directorypath/my-cur is better than directorypath//my-cur)

 Mark the checkboxes as shown below.